itravl/parsa-hugo/exampleSite/content/blog/vietnam-travel.md

 categories = ["Travel"]
 date = 2023-02-15T18:15:00Z
 description = "Vietnam is a stunning country in the heart of Southeast Asia.
-It is an amazing destination with many beautiful landscapes" draft = true image = "/images/vietnam-travel.webp" tags = ["Asia", "Vietnam", "Food"] title = "Vietnam Travel" type = "featured"
+It is an amazing destination with many beautiful landscapes" image = "/images/vietnam-travel.webp" tags = ["Asia", "Vietnam", "Food"] title = "Vietnam Travel - A Crash Course" type = "featured"

 +++